joausaga/reportbytwitter/README.md

 tools work practically independent from today's biggest online communities found in social networking sites, such as Facebook, Twitter, or Google Plus.

-**Participa** is a platform created to facilitate public institutions/politicians/elected authorities the execution of public consultants, idea campaigns, and opinion polls directly in social networking sites.
+**Participa** is a platform created to facilitate public institutions, politicians, and elected authorities the execution of public consultants, idea campaigns, and opinion polls directly in social networking sites.
 It allows to organize civic participation initiatives under a flexible structure that enables to efficiently aggregate, process and make sense of citizens' opinions, ideas, and suggestions generated during these initiatives.